 After more than 20 years as a business analyst, I’m still convinced that process modeling is a key activity in every improvement or automation project.

 This is especially true in public administration institutions because they have the most ‘customers’.
 Every citizen is their user.

 I usually say process models are comparable to architects’ blueprints.
 Nobody dares to build a house without them.
 But process models are just part of the story.
-Only with a proper methodology and the right tools (such as Cardanit BPMN editor) for editing, collaborative work, central storage and attractive visual presentation, processes can fulfil their purpose.
+Only with a proper methodology and the right tools (such as Cardanit BPMN editor) for editing, collaborative work, central storage and attractive visual presentation, business processes can fulfil their purpose.

 Make a start

-If you’re a manager in a public administration institution, I invite you to take a leap: start defining one of the processes in your organisation.
+If you’re a manager in a public administration institution, I invite you to take a leap: start defining one of the processes in your organization.
 You don’t need to start from scratch: you can learn from and reuse example process models.

 You’ll discover the benefits of this approach, not only for your institution but, more importantly, for the citizens who use your services.